Driving Biological Projects

 Rochester Institute of Technology

 The Gaborski lab studies cell-substrate interactions, specifically how cells plated on different substrates secrete ECM molecules like collagen to generate fibers visualized with fluorescence microscopy.
 These images are challenging to analyze because the fibers form irregular, nonconvex shapes and are very heterogeneous in brightness.
 We've worked with the lab to generate a workflow using machine learning in ilastik and CellProfiler to segment fibers in these images.
 This single model works well across a variety of different fiber types and imaging setups.
-We've written up a blogpost detailing this project here.
+We've written up a blog post detailing this project here.

 Bill Bement